 This document describes the Ethanalyzer, a Cisco NX-OS integrated packet capture tool for control packets based upon Wireshark.

-Wireshark is open-source, network protocol analyzer widely used across many industries and educational institutions.
+Wireshark is an open-source, network protocol analyzer widely used across many industries and educational institutions.
 It decodes packets captured by libpcap, the packet capture library.
-Cisco NX-OS runs on top of the Linux kernel, which uses the libpcap library to support packet capture.
+Cisco NX-OS runs on top of the Linux kernel, which uses the libpcap library in order to support packet capture.

 With Ethanalyzer, you can:

 Capture packets sent or received by the Supervisor.

 Set the number of packets to be captured.

 Set the length of the packets to be captured.